 Procedure

-The procedure details were identical to Experiment 1, except that here, for half the participants, 85% of alternating responses earned a coin, while only 15% of repeating responses did (Alternating condition).
-For the other half, the rewards were reversed: 85% of repeating responses were rewarded, and only 15% of alternating responses received a coin (Repeating condition).
+The procedure details were identical to Experiment 1, except that here, for half the participants, 85% of alternating responses earned a coin, while only 15% of repeating responses did (Alternation condition).
+For the other half, the rewards were reversed: 85% of repeating responses were rewarded, and only 15% of alternating responses received a coin (Repetion condition).
 As before, coins were earned following the participant reaching the end of the arm and crossing the green platform.

 Results